davisking/dlib-models/README.md

-The license for this dataset excludes commercial use and Stefanos Zafeiriou, one of the creators of the dataset, asked me to include a note here saying that the trained model therefore can't be used in a commerical product.
+The license for this dataset excludes commercial use and Stefanos Zafeiriou, one of the creators of the dataset, asked me to include a note here saying that the trained model therefore can't be used in a commercial product.
 So you should contact a lawyer or talk to Imperial College London to find out if it's OK for you to use this model in a commercial product.

 Also note that this model file with increased robustness to face detectors.
-However, it works best when the bounding boxes are squared, as it is que case with both dlib's HOG face detector or the CNN based mmod_human_face_detector.dat face detector.
+However, it works best when the bounding boxes are squared, as it is the case with both dlib's HOG face detector or the CNN based mmod_human_face_detector.dat face detector.
 It won't work as well when used with other face detectors that produce rectangular boxes.

 ## mmod_rear_end_vehicle_detector.dat.bz2